-Feeding your cannabis plant with the right nutrient is a requirement that cannot be overlooked.
+Feeding and fertilizing your cannabis plant with the right nutrient is a requirement that cannot be overlooked.
 To a large extent, the harvest yield, and subsequently, your investment output depends on this requirement.
 One of the best ways to improve this yield is by fertilizing your cannabis plant.
 However, in cannabis cultivation, fertilizer application only has one primary purpose –supplying the needed nutrients for the cannabis plant.
 The nutrients needed by the cannabis plant are many and must be supplied when needed.
 If the soil lacks these nutrients, your cannabis growth becomes stinted.
 In severe cases, the leaves fall off; the stems weaken, the buds become smaller, and the root system dies out.

 If you are considering increasing your yield with fertilizers, you have many decisions to make.
 It starts with selecting one of the two principal types of cannabis fertilizers –synthetic or organic.
 You also need to understand the nutrients needed at different stages of cannabis growth.
 With this information, you can easily select the best fertilizer that fits your growing operation.